How to get social care services

 If you are provided with supported accommodation under a private residential tenancy, for example, you may be assessed as no longer having this need and could lose your home as a result.
-In this case you may need to think carefully about whether a reassessment is required and get advice from your local Citizens Advice Bureau before asking for one - where to get advice.
+In this case you may need to think carefully about whether a reassessment is required and get advice from your local Citizens Advice Bureau.

 The local authority may also start a reassessment if it plans to stop, change or reduce the services it provides.

 If you want to challenge a reassessment decision, you can get help from your local Citizens Advice Bureau.
 They will also provide specialist housing advice if you are in danger of losing your supported accommodation.

 Your council social care department must make information about charges generally available.
 If you're having your community care needs assessed you must also be given full information on charges for any services provided.